wesleycamargo/azure-docs.pt-br/articles/service-bus-relay/relay-metrics-azure-monitor.md

 ## <a name="access-metrics-in-the-portal"></a>Acessar as métricas no portal

 É possível monitorar as métricas ao longo do tempo no [Portal do Azure](https://portal.azure.com).
-O exemplo a seguir mostra como exibir solicitações bem sucedidas e solicitações de entrada no nível da conta:
+O exemplo a seguir mostra como exibir solicitações bem-sucedidas e solicitações de entrada no nível da conta:

 ![][1]